Brewing Industry Research Foundation

 The Brewing Industry Research Foundation is now part of Campden BRI, a research association serving all sectors of the food and drink industry.
-The Brewing Division is based next to the M23, and the other Divisions are located in Chipping Campden, Gloucestershire, where about 330 people are employed.
+The Brewing Division was based next to the M23 at Nutfield, and the other Divisions are located in Chipping Campden, Gloucestershire, where about 250 people are employed.

 History

 Formation

 In 1946 the Institute of Brewing recommended the setting up of an experimental research station, the Brewing Industry Research Foundation, with a full-time Director of Research and in 1947 Dr J Masson Gulland (Professor of Organic Chemistry, the University of Nottingham) was appointed to that position.
 Sadly Dr Masson Gulland was killed in a train crash before taking up his position and hence Sir Ian Heilbron (Imperial College London) agreed to become the second Director of Research at the new Brewing Industry Research Foundation (BIRF)in 1949.

 Research building

 In 1948 Lyttel Hall, Nutfield in Surrey was purchased and the main Hall was converted into laboratories, the squash court into a pilot brewery and other new buildings were developed as a workshops and conference facilities.
 In 1951 the Duke of Edinburgh Prince Philip formally opened the site.
-BIRF later became The Brewing Research Foundation, BRF International, Brewing Research International and today is simply known as BRI.
+BIRF later became The Brewing Research Foundation, BRF International, Brewing Research International and until its merger with CCFRA was simply known as BRI.